similifimili/JSONCompare/README.md

 Happy to build it further with you!

-Buy me a coffee - https://www.paypal.com/paypalme/pramij
+### Buy me a coffee if you like it - https://www.paypal.com/paypalme/pramij